dixonliang/haskell_probability/README.md

 ## Set Up and Background

 This repo contains two files that can be loaded by the user: "Coin.hs" and "MontyHallAdj.hs".
 In order to use these files, the probaility Package for Haskell from Hackage will need to be imported.
-I recommend using Cabal to import the package and set up the GHCI environment.
+I recommend using Cabal to import the package and set up the ghci environment.

 The foundation of this package leverages the use of Monads.
 Independent events can be modeled by simply the product of two probabilities, but for events where one event depends on another..